Convergence of Adam Under Relaxed Assumptions: Convergence analysis of VRAdam

-\begin{proof}[Proof of Proposition~\ref{prop:example}] We prove the proposition in the following four parts: \textbf{1.
-Univariate rational functions are $(L_0,L_\rho)$ smooth with $1<\rho<2$.} Let $f(x)=P(x)/Q(x)$ where $P$ and $Q$ are two polynomials.
+\begin{proposition} Any univariate rational function $P(x)/Q(x)$, where $P, Q$ are two polynomials, and any double exponential function $a^{(b^x)}$, where $a,b>1$, are $(\rho, L_0,L_\rho)$ smooth with $1<\rho<2$.
+However, they are not necessarily $(L_0,L_1)$ smooth. \end{proposition} \begin{proof}[Proof of Proposition~\ref{prop:example}] We prove the proposition in the following four parts: \textbf{1.
+Univariate rational functions are $(\rho, L_0,L_\rho)$ smooth with $1<\rho<2$.} Let $f(x)=P(x)/Q(x)$ where $P$ and $Q$ are two polynomials.
 Then the partial fractional decomposition of $f(x)$ is given by

 where $w(x)$ is a polynomial, $A_{ir},B_{ir},C_{ir},a_i,b_i,c_i$ are all real constants satisfying $b_i^2-4c_i<0$ for each $1\le i\le n$ which implies $x^2+b_i x+c_i>0$ for all $x\in\R$.
 Assume $A_{ij_i}\neq 0$ without loss of generality.
 Then we know $f$ has only finite singular points $\{a_i\}_{1\le i\le m}$ and has continuous first and second order derivatives at all other points.
 To simplify notation, denote